katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 Set Up Users and Groups
 -----------------------
-Ansible can be used to create Windows users and groups both locally and on a domain.
+Assible can be used to create Windows users and groups both locally and on a domain.

 Local
 +++++